-- Share concerns with the designated safeguarding lead as soon as possible. - If you are not able to contact your designated safeguarding lead, and the child is at risk of immediate harm, contact the children's services department directly. - If you are dissatisfied with the level of response you receive following your concerns, you should press for re-consideration.
+- Share concerns with the DSL as soon as possible. - If you are not able to contact your DSL or the Deputies, and the child is at risk of immediate harm, contact the children's services department directly. - If you are dissatisfied with the level of response you receive following your concerns, you should press for re-consideration.